liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/working-with-the-dom-in-alloyui.markdown

 In this tutorial, you'll learn how to manipulate HTML elements in the DOM (Document Object Model) using AlloyUI.
-You'll also learn how to handle events on elements, to create dynamic user experiences.
-And if you're playful at heart or you simply want to see DOM manipulation and events come to life, you can explore the Silly Phrase Generator example portlet, found at the end of the tutorial.
+You'll also learn how to handle events on elements.
+And if you're playful at heart or you simply want to see DOM manipulation and events come to life, you can explore the Silly Phrase Generator example portlet at the end of the tutorial.

 Throughout the exercises in this tutorial, you'll use the AlloyUI taglib `aui`.
 To access it in your view JSP, add this directive to it: